savagerunderscorelex/Stop-Being-A-Weenie/logs.md

 5:45 PM Finished level 2, standardized code between level 1 and level 2, deleted platform scene (since I'm not doing that anymore)

 5:46 Decided not to delete it anymore

+7:30 PM Started on the map for level 3, added the hotdogs and all of the tiles for the map

+7:57 Wrote most of the level 2 code, somehow the SoundBoard scene got removed from globals so I had to read it again

+8:25 PM Finished level 3 code!! :3
+I'm tired so I'm gonna go to sleep

+8:29 PM Forgot to put the boundary death thingie, I'm foreal going to sleep (after I put a lil idea thing down)